vickydelk/DH110-UX/Assignment01/README.md

 ### #10 Help and Documentation
-**Definition:** Provide documentation users may follow to complete their task.  <br /> **Evaluation:** This heuristic is not met, there does not exist any documentation for the users to follow.
+**Definition:** Provide documentation users may follow to complete their task.  <br /> **Evaluation:** This heuristic is not met, there does not exist any documentation for the users to follow. <br />
 **Severity Rating:** 2

 ##Overall Evaluation